edupinhata/edupinhata.github.io/Microblog.md

 # 2025

 **July/25**
+- **22/07:** Hotel breakfast (delicious).
+Skyglass.
+Parque do Caracol with many waterfalls.
+Tried Castelinho do Caracol, but it was closed :(.
+Alpen Park, where we had lunch and went in the sled (Trenó).
+Catedral de Pedra, where we climb to the church tower, where the bells are.
+Coffee nearby the church (Café Cultura).
+Walk in the Canela's main street, where we found the festival de inverno in Fornos de Canela.
+We walk in the nearby and it's really pretty.
+- **21/07:** Trip to Rio Grande do Sul, Gramado.
+Pappardelle lunch: really good pasta.
+Fumacinha: great first tour day through city to have an overview (neighborhood, Lago Negro, main street).
+São Pedro Church.
+Fonte do Amor.
+Cereiejras in Praça Major Nicoletti.
+Gellatto in Capannone.
 - **20/07:** Preached the sermon, it was ok, but got lost in the file.
 Got some results of the coloring problem.
 Came to parents house to travel.
 Completed the report [v1](https://github.com/edupinhata/25Q2-computer-theory/blob/main/Colorize/report/Edge_Coloring_Graph_Implementation.pdf) about Colorizing problem.
 - **19/07:** Swimming training: practiced some back stroke starts.
 Didn't swim that far (1125m) since I keep getting tired.
 Parents in law visit.
 Prepared sermon about salt of the earth.
 - **18/07:** Executed an instance of aws XL (8 cores + 32Gb).
 I could load bigger instances, but it was taking forever to process.
 Probably my M3 processor is way stronger than I thought.
 I'll need to make further optimization in the code.
 Updates: just made a new structure to deal with adjacents nodes and the instance that was consumming over 30Gb is now consuming under 2Gb.
 Impressive how it's possible to optimize a code.